tommyyau/macbook-anti-theft-alarm/README.md

 ## 🔄 Updates

 The app will automatically check for updates.
 New releases will be available on the [GitHub Releases](https://github.com/tommyyau/macbook-anti-theft-alarm/releases) page.

+## 📦 Current Release

+**MacShieldAlarm v1.0.0**
+- ✅ Fixed quit functionality with proper app lifecycle management
+- ✅ Updated icon design with rounded corners and MacShield branding
+- ✅ Enhanced security with admin password protection
+- ✅ Improved UI/UX with better tray integration
+- ✅ Renamed to MacShieldAlarm for brand consistency